opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 <a href="view-source:/file/8c6563f5-7230-4a97-b888-7a1536b5b746/columnChart.html" target="_blank">View final source code</a>

+# Results #

 <div id="visualization_div" style="width: 90%; height: 400px; margin-left:auto;margin-right:auto;margin-bottom:.5em;">Loading...</div>

-> The final chart can be embedded in a web page or [displayed on its own][customchart]
+> The final chart can be embedded in a web page or displayed [on its own][customchart]

 [customchart]: /file/8c6563f5-7230-4a97-b888-7a1536b5b746/columnChart.html

-The result is a query performed live on the dataset, with the results displayed in any web browser with a visualization.
+The result is a query performed live on the dataset, with the results visualized in any web browser.

-Even this basic chart has an element of interactivity.
-When the user hovers their mouse on a column, a label will appear showing the full article title and an exact citation count.
-This provides important detail without consuming additional screen space.
+Because it uses Javascript, even this basic chart can be interactive.
+When the user hovers their mouse on a column, a label appears showing the full article title and an exact citation count.
+This provides important detail without taking additional screen space or overloading the user with information.

-Although this is a basic query and visualization, we can see what the top CrossRef cited articles were for 2013, and compare their citation counts.
+Although this is a basic query and chart, we can clearly see what the top CrossRef cited articles were for 2013, and compare their citation counts.
 For example the #1 article received approximately twice as many citations as the #3 article.
 We can also see that most of the top-cited CrossRef articles had fewer Scopus citations, except for "Post-Treatment HIV-1 Controllers..." and "A Guide to Enterotypes across the..." which for some reason received more Scopus than CrossRef citations.
-We can also see that "PKC?
-Phosphorylates PI3K? to..." received a high amount of Crossref citations, it received relatively few Scopus and zero Pubmed citations.
-These differences may be due to article awareness, citation inclusion methods, and timeframe.
-While it is impossible to draw conclusions from a single chart, even this basic visualization can indicate possible areas of interest for further study.
+We can also see that while "PKC?
+Phosphorylates PI3K? to..." received a high amount of Crossref citations, it received few Scopus and zero Pubmed citations.
+These differences may be due to article awareness, citation inclusion methods, or timeframe.
+While it is impossible to draw conclusions from a single chart, even this basic visualization can indicate areas of possible interest for further study.

+# Next Step #

 Additional options would be to add more user interaction, such as allowing the user to choose which year to filter by, and which citation sources to include and sort.
 Additionally we might add links via the DOI so that users could click directly from the visualization through to the actual article.
 These features will be explored in upcoming articles.